andy-byers/CalicoDB/doc/wal.md

 ### Reentrancy
 Both of these phases involve numerous disk accesses, and thus have many opportunities for failure.
 The custom WAL object must guarantee that recovery as-a-whole is reentrant.
-We should be able to both recovery phases multiple times without corrupting the database.
+We should be able to perform both recovery phases multiple times without corrupting the database.
 It should be noted that this routine does not protect from database corruption in most cases, it just provides atomicity and added durability to transactions.